Open-Email/MailHTTPS-Protocol/README.md

 # Links

-The link is generated by taking two addresses, lowercasing them, ordering them alphabetically, concatenating them, and then applying the bare SHA2 hash function defined in RFC 6234, with its result represented in hex encoding.
+The link is generated by taking two addresses, lower-casing them, ordering them alphabetically, concatenating them, and then applying the bare SHA2 hash function defined in RFC 6234, with its result represented in hex encoding.

 The use of SHA2 hash function ensures that the original addresses are transformed into irreversible, fixed-length hash values, protecting the correspondents' identities from direct exposure to the email service providers.